stuffrabbit/SwiftCoAP/README.md

 #### SCMessage

-An `SCMessage` represents a CoAP message in SwiftCoAP.
+`SCMessage` represents a CoAP message in SwiftCoAP.
 You can initialize a message with help of the designated initializer as follows: `SCMessage()`.
 Alternatively, `SCMessage` provides a convenience initializer (`convenience init(code: SCCodeValue, type: SCType, payload: NSData?)`) that lets you create an instance the following way:

 ```swift
 SCMessage(code: SCCodeValue(classValue: 0, detailValue: 01), type: .Confirmable, payload: "test".dataUsingEncoding(NSUTF8StringEncoding))